 This Sub-Fund applies a controversy screening process for all of its investments.
-Companies that have committed significant controversies against the environment, human rights and international labour laws to name the key infractions are excluded.
-This screening process bases the indentification of controversies on the OECD Business Guidelines and UN Global compact principles and is commonly called norms-based screening, integrating a restrictive screening monitored and measured through Carmignac's proprietary ESG system START.
+This process aims to exclude from the investment universe companies that have committed significant controversies against the environment, human rights and international labour laws.
+The screening process bases the indentification of controversies on the OECD Business Guidelines and UN Global compact principles and is commonly called norms-based screening, integrating a restrictive screening monitored and measured through Carmignac's proprietary ESG system START.
 A company controversy scoring and research is applied using data extracted from ISS ESG as the research data base.